 However, just do it until you like the look.
 How many twists you do will depend on the gauge of your wire as well.

-Wrap each end around the sides of the wire.
-They should be on opposite sides going in opposite directions. (see photo in next step)
+Wrap each end through the ring band and around the ring band next to the rose.
+They should be on opposite sides going in opposite directions.

 Note: Sometimes when you pull wire very hard it can break.
 Be careful!!

-After pulling down as hard as you can, bend the wire up. (see photo below)
+After pulling down as hard as you can, bend the wire up and across the ring band.
+(See photo below.)

-Using needle nose or chain nose pliers, push in the ends and make sure they aren’t loose or won’t catch on anything.
+Using your non-serrated chain nose pliers, push in the ends and make sure they aren’t loose or won’t catch on anything.

 Completed Wire Wrapped Rose Ring: